-- Occurs when each player's strategy is optimal, given the strategies of the other players. - That is, a strategy profile where no player can strictly benefit from unilaterally changing its strategy, while all other players stay fixed. - Every finite game has at least one Nash equilibrium in either pure or mixed strategies, a result proved by John Nash in 1950. - J. F. Nash.
+- Occurs when each player's strategy is optimal, given the strategies of the other players - That is, a strategy profile where no player can strictly benefit from unilaterally changing its strategy, while all other players stay fixed - Every finite game has at least one Nash equilibrium in either pure or mixed strategies, a result proved by John Nash in 1950 - J. F. Nash.
 1950.
 Equilibrium Points in n-person Games.
-Proceedings of the National Academy of Science, 36, pages 48-49. - Nash won the 1994 Nobel Prize in economics for this work - See/read "A Beautiful Mind", Sylvia Nasar players will do
+Proc.
+National Academy of Science, 36, pages 48-49. - $-\operatorname{Nash}$ won the 1994 Nobel Prize in economics for this work - Read A Beautiful Mind by Sylvia Nasar (1998) and/or see the 2001 film